alonjacovi/alonjacovi.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D student under the supervision of Prof. Yoav Goldberg at the Natural Language Processing lab of Bar Ilan University.
+I am also a student researcher at the Conversation and Language team at IBM Research AI.

 My research interests are mainly in *explainable artificial intelligence* and *neural network interpretability*, with focus on natural language processing.
 I am also working on *imperfect information learning*, such as positive-unlabeled learning, in the context of NLP.